Allure Medical Billing FAQs

 I thought my insurance covered these services, why am I getting a bill?

-Most insurance policies consider the treatment of medically necessary varicose veins a covered benefit however, it is subject to your cost share (deductible, coinsurance, copay and maximum out of pocket).
+Most insurance policies consider the treatment of medically necessary varicose veins a covered benefit however, it is subject to your cost share (deductible, coinsurance, copay, and maximum out-of-pocket).

 Why is my copay higher for your office than my Primary Care Physician?